hcodydibble/data-structures/README.md

 **Tests***:

-This is also essentially the same as Python except there is no need to do anymore installing (hopefully).
+This turned out to be waaaay easier than I thought.
+Since npm init gives you script commands you just need to type the following

-- `$ mocha test`
+`$ npm test`

-It's that simple!
-If you want to run your tests like I do just type
+And if you would like to see my actual coverage

-`$ mocha test --reporter nyan`
+`$ npm run covered_test`